-According to an April 2015 NH Business Review article, there’s plenty to be excited about in New Hampshire; particularly when it comes to the job market.
-At the start of 2015, New Hampshire posted an unemployment rate of just 4 percent.
-Further, it is projected that joblessness will further drop throughout the year, coming in at around 3.6 percent by the end of the second quarter.
+According to the New Hampshire Employment Security, Economic and Labor Market Information Bureau, there’s plenty to be excited about in New Hampshire; particularly when it comes to the job market.
+In late 2019, New Hampshire posted an unemployment rate of just 2.5 percent.

 A healthy job market spells good news for human resources professionals, as opportunities for HR managers, specialists and generalists increase as the unemployment rate plummets and companies set their sights on recruiting new talent.
-And it only makes sense, as companies always benefit from a business environment that ensures that the employee-employer relationship is supported through human resources services provided by a highly capable HR division.
+And it only makes sense, as companies always benefit from a business environment that ensures that the employee-employer relationship has the backing of a highly capable HR division.

 The Right Degree for a Human Resources Career in New Hampshire